Benjamin Radcliff

-Benjamin Radcliff (born August 28, 1963) is an American political scientist and a professor at the University of Notre Dame.
-He is also affiliated with the Rooney Center for the Study of American Democracy and the Higgins Labor Studies Program.
-Best known for his work on the connections between politics and human happiness, his research also encompasses democratic theory, political economy, and the study of organized labor.
+Benjamin Radcliff (August 28, 1963 – June 11, 2024) was an American political scientist and a professor at the University of Notre Dame.
+He was also affiliated with the Rooney Center for the Study of American Democracy and the Higgins Labor Studies Program.
+Though best known for his work on the connections between politics and human happiness, his research also encompassed democratic theory, political economy, and the study of organized labor.